PathwayITSolutions/ConditionalAccess/README.md

 This is set to **<ins>Select users and groups, GuestAdmins group</ins>** with **<ins>Breakglass</ins>** exclusion, Target resources **PIM**, Grant **Require authentication strength, Multifactor authentication**

 GuestAdmins is a defined group, these policies are only for when you want to apply different rules to external Admins than internal Admins with the same role.
 To do this you need to edit CA100-CA107 and specify defined Admin groups rather than use Roles.

+Only available for creation if PIM is enabled, and you have created an Authentication Context.

 ### CA502-GuestAdmins-IdentityProtection-AllApps-AnyPlatform-MFA&PWDreset-Require MFA & Password Reset for Medium & High user-risk Guest admins v1.0
 This is set to **<ins>Select users and groups, GuestAdmins group</ins>** with **<ins>Breakglass</ins>** exclusion, Target resources **All resources**,Conditions User risk **High, Medium**, Grant **Require authentication strength, Multifactor authentication, Require password change**